mikalv/awesome-i2p/README.md

 * [i2p-tools](https://github.com/MDrollette/i2p-tools) - This tool provides a secure and efficient reseed server for the I2P network.
 There are several utility commands to create, sign, and validate SU3 files.
 * [I2PMonitor](https://github.com/miximka/I2PMonitor) - I2P monitor and control application for Mac OS X.
-* [i2spy](https://github.com/chris-barry/i2spy) - Takes stats from many i2p nodes, and holds them in a centralized location.
-* [i2pjump](https://github.com/robertfoss/i2pjump) - I2P jump service.
-A sort of slave DNS server for I2P.
 * [darkweb-everywhere](https://github.com/chris-barry/darkweb-everywhere) - HTTPS Everywhere rulesets for hidden services and eepsites.

+## Self Hosted

 * [tahoe-lafs-i2p](https://github.com/chris-barry/tahoe-lafs-i2p) - Tahoe-LAFS is a Free and Open decentralized cloud storage system.
 It distributes your data across multiple servers.
 Even if some of the servers fail or are taken over by an attacker, the entire file store continues to function correctly, preserving your privacy and security.
+* [py-i2phosts](https://github.com/i2phosts/py-i2phosts) - py-i2phosts is a hostnames registration engine for I2P.
+* [i2spy](https://github.com/chris-barry/i2spy) - Takes stats from many i2p nodes, and holds them in a centralized location.
+* [i2pjump](https://github.com/robertfoss/i2pjump) - I2P jump service.
+A sort of slave DNS server for I2P.

 ## Libraries